Book

 Buxton

-is a major tourist attraction, as it has been for several
+a major tourist attraction, as it has been for several centuries

-centuries on account of its Baths with their health-giving
+on account of its Baths with their health-giving spa water,

-spa water, famed from Roman times.
-Bubbling up from an underground
+famed from Roman times.
+Bubbling up from an underground reservoir,

-The town also has many fine buildings, including the Georgian
+also has many fine buildings, including the Georgian Crescent

-Crescent built by the 5th Duke of Devonshire, the Old Hotel
+built by the 5th Duke of Devonshire, the Old Hotel dating back

-dating back to 1570, once the host to Mary Queen of Scots,
+to 1570, once the host to Mary Queen of Scots, the magnificent

-the magnificent Devonshire Hospital with its spectacular dome,
+Devonshire Hospital with its spectacular dome, and the elegantly

 Book